uf-mil/mil/README.md

 BEFORE YOU BEGIN MAKING WORKSPACE - The ROS wiki will advise you to name your workspace `/catkin_ws` but this folder name can be named whatever you like.
-It is advised to name the folder `/PropaGator2` instead of `/catkin_ws` and then keep all things related to PropaGator2 and only things related to PropaGator2 in this workspace.
+It is advised to name the folder `/RobotX` instead of `/catkin_ws` and then keep all things related to RobotX and only things related to RobotX in this workspace.
 This will keep your build time low.

 The linked tutorial omits this, but you have to add the following to your